DocMAX/mp3detective/README.md

 If you encounter any issues or have questions, please:
 1. Check the [Issues](https://github.com/deepakness/mp3detective/issues) page
 2. Create a new issue if your problem isn't already reported

+## Real-world Accuracy

+In testing with a collection of old Bollywood songs, the tool demonstrated approximately 95% accuracy:
+- For about 5% of the songs, either no metadata was found or incorrect information was provided
+- The accuracy may vary depending on the genre, age, and popularity of the songs
+- More mainstream and recent songs typically have higher accuracy rates
+- Consider reviewing the metadata for critical collections before applying changes

+Note: The tool's accuracy depends on the OpenAI model's knowledge and the clarity of the song's filename.
+Always verify the metadata for important music collections.